jwebber18/cellularautomata/README.md

 # Cellular Automata + Game Of Life
 Command-line tool to create .png snapshots of cellular automata and Conway's game of life simulations.
+Snapshots are automatically saved to snaps directory.

 # Installation
 [Install Elixir](https://elixir-lang.org/install.html)